GSA/digitalgov.gov/content/posts/2014-11-03-keeping-peace-corps-volunteers-healthy-one-text-at-a-time.md

 ---
+url: /2014/11/03/keeping-peace-corps-volunteers-healthy-one-text-at-a-time/
 date: 2014-11-03 1:53:23 -0400
-title: 'Keeping Peace Corps Volunteers Healthy, One Text at a Time'
+title: Keeping Peace Corps Volunteers Healthy, One Text at a Time
 summary: ' Today, refilling your medicine cabinet with bandages and over the counter medicine from your local drugstore may seem like a trivial task, but for Peace Corps volunteers working in remote villages around the world, this task can be much more challenging.
 As we take steps to forge a 21st century Peace'
-authors: [brian-forde, carrie-hessler-radelet]
+authors:
+  - brian-forde
+  - carrie-hessler-radelet
 categories:
   - API
   - Mobile